University College Cork A.F.C.: MSL and National Cups

 In addition to Intervarsity wins, UCC A.F.C. has had some success in the Munster Senior League.
 In 2011–12, they won the Senior First Division and as a result were promoted to the Senior Premier Division.
 In 2013–14,2016–17 and 2018–19 they were the Senior Premier Division champions.
 As a result, they qualified to compete in the 2015 League of Ireland Cup.
-After knocking out League of Ireland First Division teams Wexford Youths and Cobh Ramblers in early rounds they reached the quarter-finals where they played the holders, Dundalk, at The Mardyke.
-Dundalk were also the 2014 and 2015 League of Ireland champions and proved too strong for UCC.
+After knocking out League of Ireland First Division teams Wexford Youths and Cobh Ramblers in early rounds, they reached the quarter-finals where they were defeated by the holders, Dundalk, at The Mardyke.

 Following the club's MSL Premier Division win in 2017, they qualified for the 2018 League of Ireland Cup, losing 4–1 to Premier Division side Waterford in the first round at the RSC.
 In July 2025, they faced St Patrick's Athletic in the 2025 FAI Cup, losing 8–0 at Richmond Park.

+FAI National League

+In 2025, the club was announced as one of the 15 teams participating in the inaugural season of the FAI National League, the third tier of the Irish football system.